foredev/ngx-file-parser/README.md

 Simple component to parse

 - CSV
+- JSON

-To be implemented: XML, JSON....
+To be implemented: XML....

 See demo - [https://fore.dev](https://fore.dev)